The science behind Body Mind Method™

 Somatic education

-The method is informed by somatic education traditions that treat movement as a pathway for awareness, regulation, learning, and nervous system reorganization.
-Body Mind Method™ translates these principles into structured protocols designed for modern high-load environments.
+The method is informed by somatic education traditions that treat movement as a pathway for state regulation, body awareness, learning, and recovery.
+Body Mind Method translates these principles into structured protocols designed for modern environments.

 Research background

 Yana Nakhimova, Ph.D., is a behavioral scientist and founder of Body Mind Method™.
-Her academic and applied work spans behavior change, physical activity research, and neuroplasticity-based intervention design.
+Her academic and applied work spans behavior change, physical activity research, and intervention design.
+She develops structured movement protocols designed to support perceived focus recovery, downshifting, body/state awareness, and adaptive response under pressure.
+Her work has been presented across research, innovation, and human performance environments.

-Interested in research, measurement, or applied pilot collaboration?
+Interested in research collaboration?

 Made on